Isaac-W-Brown/Deep_Learning/README.md

 # Deep_Learning
-Deep learning for computer vision of numbers and letters
+Deep learning for computer vision of numbers and letters.
+All the code in this repository is my own and from scratch.
+Please read `Deep_Learning.pdf` to see my methodology, findings and conclusions.

 ## EMNIST database
 The EMNIST database of numbers can be downloaded at https://www.kaggle.com/crawford/emnist.
-Download emnist-balanced-test.csv and emnist-balanced-train.csv - these have equal numbers of each class of character.
+Download `emnist-balanced-test.csv` and `emnist-balanced-train.csv` - these have equal numbers of each class of character.
 Save these into the same folder and note the file path.

 ## Set Up
 * Download the repository